borh/aozora-corpus-generator/README.md

 Generates plain or tokenized text files from the [Aozora Bunko](http://www.aozora.gr.jp/) [[English](https://en.wikipedia.org/wiki/Aozora_Bunko)] for use in corpus-based studies.

-# Goals

-Primarily for use in an upcoming research project.

 # Requirements

-## Aozora Bunko Repository
+## Aozora Bunko Repository (repo-mode only)

 **WARNING**:
-Currently, the tool requires a [checked-out repository of the Aozora Bunko](https://github.com/aozorabunko/aozorabunko).
+Currently, the tool requires a [checked-out repository of the Aozora Bunko](https://github.com/aozorabunko/aozorabunko) for batch extraction.
-A git clone will take up to several hours and take up around **14**GB of space.
+A git clone will take up to several hours and consume ~25 GB.

-Future versions will ease this requirement.
+**NOTE**: If you only need plain‐text from a single XHTML file (using `--xhtml-file`), you do *not* need any Aozora Bunko repository or CSV database.

 ## Native